Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: RESULTS

 \section{RESULTS}

 We compare the performance of PK-MIQP against state-of-the-art minimizers over several benchmarks and a hyperparameter tuning problem.
 The Mat\'ern 3/2 kernel and LCB are used for all methods; only the optimizer used for the acquisition function is changed.
 For gradient-based methods, we choose L-BFGS-B \citep{Zhu1997LBFGS}, SLSQP \citep{Kraft1988slsqp} and trust-constr \citep{Byrd1999trustconstr}.
 For sampling-based methods, we consider COBYLA \citep{Powell1994cobyla} and Nelder-Mead \citep{Nelder1965neldermead}.
+These methods are chosen since they are relatively general and can be directly deployed without altering the BO algorithm or acquisition function.
 We use the default implementations in \texttt{scipy} \citep{Scipy2020sciPy}.

 All experiments were performed on a 3.2 GHz Intel Core i7-8700 CPU with 16 GB memory.
 For each case, we report the mean with $\pm 0.5$ standard deviation of simple regret over $20$ replications.
 For all benchmarks, we initially sample $\min\{10D,30\}$ points using Latin hypercube sampling (LHS).
 For the SVM tuning problem, the size of the initial set is chosen as $10$, since evaluations are time-consuming.
 At each iteration, the sample points are standardized to $[0, 1]$ before the GP training.
 We set size of solution pools $P_\mathrm{sub}$ and $P_\mathrm{rand}$ to 10 for PK-MIQP.
 We use GPflow \citep{Matthews2017GPflow} to implement GP models and Gurobi v11.0.0 \citep{gurobi2024} to solve the resulting MIQPs (including solution pools).
-Full implementation details are provided in Appendix \ref{exp_details}.
-The experimental code is available at \texttt{github link to be added upon acceptance}.
+Full implementation details are provided in Appendix \ref{app:exp_details}.
+The code is available at \href{https://github.com/YilinElinXie}{GitHub}.